brisktest/brisk/README.md

 The root of this repository contains a docker-compose.yml file which has a simple single worker deployment of Brisk.
 It is suitable for testing locally and can be used as a starting point for deploying to production.

 Brisk consists of several services that are designed to be run across hundreds to thousands of machines.
 The docker-compose.yml contains the simplest possible deployment, one of each of the services.
+It is good for development and for testing locally.

 To get started locally you can run

 ```shell
 docker compose up
 ```
+# Deployment to Production

+We recommend using a container orchestrator such as Kubernetes or Nomad to orchestrate your production deployment.
+We use Nomad internally but we also have examples which we can share for running k8s.
+Please contact us at support support@brisktest.com for more info and specific advice on your deployment.

 # The CLI